oscaradworks-ops/MERN-Stack-API-Engine/README.md

 under / Security/Data Base and Network Acess/ IP Access List Issue solved ✅ We got the post!
 (I think it was my antivirus VPN)

-**Nodemon acualize the changes in the .js files automatically so that was a big help** **sing MongoDB for VS Code extention for vscode was helpfull too**
+** Nodemon acualize the changes in the .js files automatically so that was a big help ** ** Using MongoDB for VS Code extention for vscode was helpfull too **